ParadigmZero/homeworked-frontend/README.md

 ```
 # Backend

-Connecting to a remote Heroku deployment of the backend.
-Note, this slows down data retrieval somewhat.

-The URL is below:

-< TO ENTER >

-The code for the backend is found at:
+The backend can be found at.

 https://github.com/ParadigmZero/HomeWorkedBackend